Purpose Statement

 How can kits be beneficial to my agency?

-- Kits can be assigned to either physical locations or users.
+- Can be assigned to physical locations (stations, apparatus, facilities)

 What are some common kits that agencies set up?